 Commanding the southern and northern banks of the Huong River (Perfume River), Hue is the former imperial capital of Vietnam.
-After unified the whole country in 1789, Lord Nguyen Anh ascended the throne and declared Hue, his ancestral seat, as the kingdom’s capital.
-From there till 1945, the city grew into the seat of power as well as the country’s political, cultural, and religious centre.
+After unifying the whole country in 1789, Lord Nguyen Anh ascended the throne and declared Hue, his ancestral seat, the kingdom’s capital.
+From there till 1945, the city grew into the seat of power as well as the country’s political, cultural, and religious center.

 Located in a tranquil setting of gardens and ponds, Minh Mang Tomb is dedicated to the second emperor of the Nguyen dynasty.
 It’s the grandest and most solemn tomb, reflecting the Emperor’s strength and power.

 As expected from a staunch traditionalist, the tomb of Minh Mang follows a classical Chinese scheme.
 The entire complex has an oval form and is laid out in a strict symmetric order.
 It includes forty structures that are built in pairs and arranged symmetrically along a central path.
 This path runs through the salutation court, the stele pavilion, and lastly to the Emperor’s own tomb.
 A series of vegetation and two large ponds are also added, creating perfect harmony with the environment.

 Measuring only 5.700 m2, Khai Dinh Tomb is the smallest of the seven royal tombs.
 But it easily surpasses the others in terms of intricacy and opulence.
 The tomb is the final resting place of Khai Dinh, the penultimate emperor of the Nguyen dynasty.